zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-04-25】[bytedance / UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
+* 【2025-04-25】[LegendApp / legend-list](https://github.com/LegendApp/legend-list) - A high-performance list component for React Native
 * 【2025-04-24】[menloresearch / jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 * 【2025-04-23】[fastrepl / hyprnote](https://github.com/fastrepl/hyprnote) - AI notepad for meetings.
 Local-first & Extensible.
 * 【2025-04-21】[David-patrick-chuks / Instagram-AI-Agent](https://github.com/David-patrick-chuks/Instagram-AI-Agent) - Instagram Ai Agent 🌸 is built using Node.js and TypeScript 🛠️, designed for seamless job execution 📸.
 It's lightweight, efficient, and still evolving 🚧—exciting new features coming soon! 🌟